garethltm/obsibrain/sc900/Microsoft Entra ID Protection.md

 - helps organizations detect, investigate, and remediate identity-based risks.
-These identity-based risks can be further fed into tools like [[Conditional Access]] to make access decisions or fed back to a [[security information and event management (SIEM)]] tool for further investigation and correlation.
+These identity-based risks can be further fed into tools like [[conditional access]] to make access decisions or fed back to a [[security information and event management (SIEM)]] tool for further investigation and correlation.

 ![[Pasted image 20241219131616.png]]
 ### Detect risks